 Usually, people tend to search for a job by the job title.
 So, as a recruiter, you must use clear and precise job titles when putting up a job posting.
 Instead of using a creative job title, stick to the simple titles that are universally understood and save up that creativity for the other parts of the job description.

 Make a point to add a little information about your company in the job description.
-Not all job hunters may know about your company, so telling them about your organization can give them insight about the company culture, your missions, and goals and other important information that may make your company more appealing.
+Not all job hunters may know about your company, so telling them about your organization can give them insight into the company culture, your missions, and goals and other important information that may make your company more appealing.
 This can also lead them to choose your company over a competitor when a similar job position is offered.

 When writing a job description, you may be tempted to use superlatives like best, world-class, pioneers, rock stars, or perfectionists to make the job position more attractive but that may lead to a candidate not applying for the job position.
-The reason could be that such words can make the job look more intimidating and the candidate may shy away from it.
+The reason could be that such words can make the job look more intimidating, and the candidate may shy away from it.
 Use words that explain the job position as it is and not too demanding.

 Many people do not consider the format of the text they put in a job posting as they do not consider it important.
-If your text is not well-formatted, it may look too cluttered and a candidate may miss out on some important information that would have led them to apply for the job.
+If your text is not well-formatted, it may look too cluttered, and a candidate may miss out on some important information that would have led them to apply for the job.
 To get more traffic to your job postings, make sure that the job description is 150 or more words long.

-The one thing that every job seeker wants to know the salary and the benefits that a company offers for the job position.
+The one thing that every job seeker wants to know is the salary and the benefits that a company offers for the job position.
 So, you must mention the salary and benefits like paid leaves, medical insurance, loans, pension, travel reimbursement, or any other benefits that your company offers.
 If the salary is not fixed, you can always present the job position with a salary range.

-Create urgency for the position
+#7: Create urgency for the position